 Updated to 2.10- add Exit button to Display

-Updated to 2.09- upgrade Design page
+Updated to 2.09- upgrade Design page appearance,

 improve Spice schematic file writer

-Updated to 2.08- lowered minimum bandwidth
+Updated to 2.08- lowered minimum bandwidth down to

-allows "normalized" (one ohm
+allows "normalized" (one ohm impedance level, one

 radian/second bandwidth) values to be obtained.

-Updated to 2.07- extensive Design page
+Updated to 2.07- extensive Design page formatting

-Updated to 1.06- improved plot
+Updated to 1.06- improved plot capabilities

-Updated to 1.05- extensive max/min value
+Updated to 1.05- extensive max/min value limits,

-updates to error traps and screen
+updates to error traps and screen headers

-Updated to 1.04- add schematic with ideal
+Updated to 1.04- add schematic with ideal parts

 display to cursor on plot

-Updated to 1.03- add Cauer 30 dB stopband
+Updated to 1.03- add Cauer 30 dB stopband depth

-option, tuning buttons, cursor-controlled data
+option, tuning buttons, cursor-controlled data readout,

 Bessel and Tonne families